A Montana Homeowner’s Guide

 Heat Pump

 Initial installation costs for heat pumps can be higher than for furnaces.
+However, operating costs can be lower due to their energy efficiency.

 Furnace

-The operating cost can vary depending on the efficiency of the furnace and the cost of the fuel source (natural gas, propane, oil).
+Furnaces may have a lower installation cost compared to heat pumps, depending on the model and efficiency ratings.
+The operating cost can vary depending on the efficiency of the furnace and the cost of the fuel source (natural gas versus propane).

 5. Factors for Montana Homeowners